aurimrv/barcode-label-generator/README.md

 # barcode-label-generator

-Barcode Label Generator for Products Identification
+Barcode Label Generator for Products Identification using OKAPI.

 It is configure to print information in small labels (width 33mm x height 22mm)